Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 Once you have signed-in with at least 2 users, stop the WebApp project, **without signing them out** and execute the **BackgroundWorker** project.

-The background worker is returning all account activities that happened more than 30 seconds ago.
+Once running, the background worker should be returning all account activities that happened more than 30 seconds ago.
 You can either change the time interval or wait for it.

 With all the accounts retrieved, the background worker will print those that got their token acquired successfully and those that failed.
 To test a failure scenario, you can sign-out one of the users in the WebApp, and execute the background worker again.